NC Docs Face Retroactive Medicaid Rate Cut

 “We are in the stroke belt,” she said, referring to the high rate of strokes in eastern North Carolina.
 “When we look at how sick our patients are compared to other states, is it equivalent?
 Are we measuring apples to apples?

-Posted on March 3, 2015, in "Single State Agency", Access to Care, Affordable Care Act, Budget, DHHS, Doctors, General Assembly, Gov. Pat McCrory, Health Care Providers and Services, Legislation, McCrory, Media, Medicaid, Medicaid Appeals, Medicaid Billing, Medicaid Budget, Medicaid Providers, Medicaid Services, NC, NC Medical Society, North Carolina, Primary Care, Primary Care Physicians, Provider Medicaid Contracts, Rate Reductions, Reduction in Medicaid Payments, Reductions, Regulatory Audits, Shared Saving Plan, Shared Savings, State Plan and tagged 3% Cost Sharing, ACA, Access to Care, Affordable Care Act, DHHS, Division of Medical Assistance, General Assembly, Health care provider, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid recoupments, Medicaid Reimbursement Rate, NC Medical Society, North Carolina, Primary Care, Primary Care Physician, Primary care providers, Rate Reductions, Recoupment, Reductions in Medicaid Reimbursements, Regulatory Audits, Shared Savings.
+Posted on March 3, 2015, in "Single State Agency", Access to Care, Affordable Care Act, Budget, Doctors, General Assembly, Health Care Providers and Services, Legislation, Media, Medicaid, Medicaid Appeals, Medicaid Billing, Medicaid Budget, Medicaid Providers, Medicaid Services, NC, NC DHHS, NC Medical Society, North Carolina, Primary Care, Primary Care Physicians, Provider Medicaid Contracts, Rate Reductions, Reduction in Medicaid Payments, Reductions, Regulatory Audits, Shared Saving Plan, Shared Savings, State Plan and tagged 3% Cost Sharing, ACA, Access to Care, Affordable Care Act, Division of Medical Assistance, General Assembly, Health care provider, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid recoupments, Medicaid Reimbursement Rate, NC DHHS, NC Medical Society, North Carolina, Primary Care, Primary Care Physician, Primary care providers, Rate Reductions, Recoupment, Reductions in Medicaid Reimbursements, Regulatory Audits, Shared Savings.
 Bookmark the permalink.
 5 Comments.